Microsoft’s Chromium Edge is getting Pinterest suggestions, sidebar search, and business features

 Microsoft is planning “a significant update” to the Microsoft Edge Add-ons site this month.
 The site is getting a new layout, categories, and search capabilities to get Chrome extensions to Chromium Edge users.

 Progressive Web Apps (PWAs) are still not ready to show up alongside other Windows apps.
-When they are, however, Microsoft is promising PWAs installed from Edge on Windows 10 will be manageable from settings and show up in the Start Menu, plus support sharing and notifications.
+When they are, however, Microsoft is promising that PWAs installed from Edge on Windows 10 will be manageable from settings and show up in the Start Menu, plus support sharing and notifications.
 In the meantime, Microsoft is asking developers to check out a preview of PWAs by enabling the Web Apps Identity Proxy flag in Edge Canary on a Windows Insider build.

 Speaking of early features, Microsoft is asking developers to join its new Origin Trials program.
 Like Google offers with Chrome, Origin Trials in Chromium Edge lets developers test out experimental web APIs on their websites to provide early feedback that can influence the final API.